kerichdev/nightfiles/README.md

 ![Nightsky!](https://github.com/kerichdev/nightfiles/blob/main/banner.nightsky?raw=true "Nightsky Banner")

 ## What is it based on?
-Nightsky includes various resources from other brojects, like:
+Nightsky includes various resources from other projects, like:
 - [Catppuccin (catppuccin org)](https://github.com/catppuccin/catppuccin)

 ## Installation and setup